-Pull the string back down so there’s around 1/4″ left sticking out above the hole and with your tuning key begin winding the tuning pin clockwise, gently winding the string onto the tuning pin.
-The additional winds should appear behind the hole (between the hole and the neck) and as you turn, if you pluck the string you should hear the pitch begin to rise.
+Pull the string back down so there’s around 1/4″ left sticking out above the hole and with your tuning key begin winding the tuning pin away from you (assuming you are standing behind the harp), gently winding the string onto the tuning pin.
+The additional winds should appear behind the hole (between the hole and the neck) and if you pluck the string as you turn you should hear the pitch begin to rise.

-By comparing the string with the same one a octave below you should by ear be able to get a rough approximation of the strings correct pitch by ear.
+By comparing the string with the same note an octave below you should be able to get a rough approximation of the string’s correct pitch by ear.
 A new string will stretch quite a bit initially and it may help to pull the string gently to stretch it further and help it settle in (don’t pull too hard though).

-Next check that string is aligned correctly in the semitone and that the semitone is activating correctly.
-You may find that the string slips for a while after replacing but keep bringing it up to pitch and after a while it will settle.
+Next, check that string is aligned correctly in the semitone lever and that the semitone is activating correctly.
+You will probably find that the pitch of the string drops for a while after it is put in (often for around a week, depending on how regularly you tune it), but if you keep bringing it up to pitch it will soon settle.